 On February 21, 2025, the Company entered into a Mutual Settlement and General Release Agreement with Dr. Marlene Krauss, the former Chief Executive Officer and director of KBL and KBL IV Sponsor, LLC.
 Pursuant to the Settlement Agreement, the Company agreed to (1) pay \$50,000 within twenty days from February 21, 2025, and (2) issue 200,000 shares of restricted common stock within three business days, each of which requirements were met.
-The Settlement Shares include piggyback registration rights for a resale registration statement relative to the Settlement Shares for a period of six (6) months.
+The Settlement Shares include piggyback registration rights for a resale registration statement relative to the Settlement Shares for a period of six (6) months, which registration of the Settlement Shares has occurred.